TheFern2/RepMotion/README.md

 # RepMotion

-Swift library to detect repetitive motion with Apple Watch
+Swift library to detect repetitive motion with Apple Watch.